varunsingh87/Frequency-Analysis-Simulator/README.md

 # Frequency Analysis Simulator
-**Start Date for Phase I: Monoalphabetic Ciphers**: July 22, 2019

-**Start Date for Phase II: Vigenere Ciphers**: September 26, 2022

-## Objective
-The purpose of this project is to decrypt a monoalphabetic substitution cipher using frequency analysis and find the most optimal algorithm of decrypting a Vigenere cipher.
+The purpose of this project is to decrypt a monoalphabetic substitution cipher using frequency analysis and find the optimal algorithm and conditions of decrypting a Vigenere cipher.

 ## Methods Used
 * Frequency Analysis